-A fixed rate that is lower than Home Depot’s credit card
+A fixed rate that’s lower than Home Depot’s credit card

-If you’re approved, a Home Depot project loan comes with a fixed interest rate that’s significantly lower than the lowest rate offered by the Home Depot® Consumer Credit Card.
+If you’re approved, a Home Depot project loan may come with a fixed interest rate that’s significantly lower than the lowest rate offered by the Home Depot® Consumer Credit Card.

 There’s a six-month purchase period